powsybl/powsybl.github.io/pages/documentation/grid/formats/psse.md

 #### _Non-Transformer Branch Data_

-In PSS®E each ac transmission line is represented as a non-transformer branch record and defines a new line in the PowSyBl grid model with the following attributes:
+In PSS®E each AC transmission line is represented as a non-transformer branch record and defines a new line in the PowSyBl grid model with the following attributes:
 - **Id** according to the pattern `L-<n>-<m>-<p>` where `n` represents the PSS®E bus `1` number (field `I` in the _Non-Transformer Branch Data_ record), `m` represents the bus `2` number (field `J` in the _Non-Transformer Branch Data_ record) and `p` is the circuit identifier (field `CKT` in the _Non-Transformer Branch Data_ record).
 - **ConnectableBus1** PowSyBl bus identifier assigned to the PSS®E bus `1` number (field `I` in the _Non-Transformer Branch Data_ record).
 - **VoltageLevel1** PowSyBl voltage level assigned to the bus `1`.